GAURAV-1313/GAURAV-1313/README.md

 > Currently working as an intern at AFTR Labs, contributing to app development in a real professional setting.
 - 🔧 Working on private production projects
 - 💡 Gaining hands-on experience in building and shipping apps
-- 🚀 Collaborating with a team on real product development
+- 🚀 Collaborating with a team on real product development as a 2nd year student

 ---